 During the time of the suspension, the student will not participate in any extracurricular activities.
-In the case of out-of-school suspension, the student will not be present on school property unless accompanied by a parent or legal guardian for a prearranged conference with the administrator who suspended that student.
-When a student has been suspended, the administrator will make reasonable effort to notify the student's parents or other responsible adult.
-No suspended student will be sent out of the building during school hours unless the parent or another responsible person has been contacted.
-Parents may be required to set up an appointment to meet with the administration to have their student re-admitted.
+In the case of out-of-school suspension, the student will not be present on school property unless accompanied by a parent/guardian for a prearranged conference with the administrator who suspended that student.
+When a student has been suspended, the administrator will make reasonable efforts to notify the student's parents/guardians.
+No suspended student will be sent out of the building during school hours unless the parent/guardian has been contacted.
+Parents/guardians may be required to set up an appointment to meet with the administration to have their student readmitted.
 The student will have the right to make up all work missed during a suspension in accordance with building procedures.
 Immediately upon return to the building from a suspension, the student will be responsible for making arrangements with each teacher to complete assignments missed during the suspension.
 Under Grand Ledge Public Schools Administrative Rule 5114 grounds for immediate suspension (in or out of school) and/or recommendation for expulsion will be evaluated by the building principal and/or designee.
 See "Student Code of" for more details.